Ocean City, Maryland: Geography

 According to the U.S. Census Bureau, the town has a total area of 36.37 sqmi, of which 4.41 sqmi is land and 31.96 sqmi is water.

-Ocean City is on the barrier spit called Fenwick Island, which encompasses Ocean City, as well as South Bethany and Fenwick Island, Delaware.
+Ocean City is located on Fenwick Island, a barrier spit which encompasses Ocean City, as well as South Bethany and Fenwick Island, Delaware.
 Ocean City's southern point is an inlet formed by the 1933 Chesapeake–Potomac hurricane.
 Rainfall and tides swelled the rivers and bays surrounding Ocean City until the overflowing water cut a 50-foot crevasse from the bay to the ocean.
-Ocean City businessmen had long sought funding to create an inlet to support a harbor, so residents seized upon the opportunity and built jetties to ensure the city's land remained divided from what is now Assateague Island.
+Ocean City businessmen had long sought funding to create an inlet to support a harbor, so residents seized the opportunity and built jetties to ensure the city's land remained divided from what is now Assateague Island.